 GSM Cell Phone Roaming

 Roaming charges within the European Union have officially been abolished.
-However, since the Uniter Kingdom is not an EU member anymore there may be charges when using your mobile in Glasgow.
 For more information please contact your phone provider.

-The centre of Glasgow is very safe and you should not encounter any problems.
+The centre of Vienna is very safe and you should not encounter any problems.
 All of the city centre and tourist areas are well policed.
-During the day, the city centre also has many ‘information officers’ who should be able to assist you if needed.

 Experience has shown that some basic precautionary measures should always be kept in mind in any city:

 – Do not carry important items like flight tickets, passports etc. with you when visiting the conference or strolling through the city, leave them in the hotel safe during your stay.
 Rather carry a Xerox copy of your passport or an identity card with you.

 – Try not to carry all documents, money, credit cards and other essential items and valuables in one bag or purse.
 If it is lost or stolen, everything will be gone and might be difficult to replace on short notice, especially passports and visa to return to your country of residence.